 Luxembourg City, Luxembourg

 The city and country embody many quintessential European cities and countries.
 It’s a great place to visit in December as the Christmas cheer is everywhere.
-We were lucky enough to visit during the Christmas season and catch one of the first snowfalls of the season and even take part in Luxembourg’s wonderful Christmas markets.
+We were lucky enough to see it during the Christmas season, catch one of the first snowfalls of the season, and even participate in Luxembourg’s wonderful Christmas markets.

-Luxembourg City is a mix of the old and new with highrises rising all over the city, and a pleasant old town located in the heart of the city.
-It’s a melting pot of nationalities and you’ll often hear English on the streets as many foreigners come to work for banks and tech companies based in the city.
-It brings a pleasant expatriate vibe to vibe to the city and adds to its character.
+Luxembourg City is a mix of the old and new, with highrises rising all over the city and a pleasant old town located in the heart of the city.
+It’s a melting pot of nationalities, and you’ll often hear English on the streets as many foreigners come to work for banks and tech companies based in the city.
+It brings a pleasant expatriate vibe to vibe to the town and adds to its character.

 Banff National Park is one of the most beautiful places to visit in the world.
 Have you logged onto Instagram lately?
-In case you missed it Banff, Alberta has been the hot place to go for the past few years.
+In case you missed it, Banff, has been the hot place to go for the past few years.
 Imagine vast mountains, beautiful blue lakes, and a charming Canadian small town.
-If it sounds like the perfect place to spend Summer, Fall, Winter, and Spring that’s because it is!
+If it sounds like the perfect place to spend Summer, Fall, Winter, and Spring, that’s because it is!

 Banff is also surrounded by Mt.
 Norquay, Banff /Lake Louise, and Banff Sunshine to form SkiBig3.
-In the winter this whole area turns into a skier or snowboarder version of heaven.
-We spent a few weeks here mountain hopping around the Rockies in 2018 and have since moved to Canmore and called it home (so there is no way it wouldn’t make this list).
-Seriously, it’s that good and is definitely one of the most beautiful towns to visit during the winter.
+This whole area turns into a skier or snowboarder version of heaven in the winter.
+We spent a few weeks here mountain hopping around the Rockies in 2018 and have since moved to the Rockies and called it home (so there is no way it wouldn’t make this list).
+Seriously, it’s that good and is one of the most beautiful towns to visit during the winter.

 However, keep in mind that it is COLD.
-The average temperature, if you were wondering, is about -4°C; so yeah, it’s frigid.
-After dark, it plummets to -10.
+If you were wondering, the average temperature is about -4°C; so yeah, it’s frigid.
+After dark, it plummets below -10.

 Expect snow and fog and only a few hours of sunshine a day.
-However if you like cold weather activities and skiing and snowboarding it’s now full swing in December.
-The crowds don’t hit the mountains until the holidays so if you arrive anytime between December 1-22 you can expect pretty quiet and powdery runs.
+However, it’s now full swing in December if you like cold weather activities and skiing and snowboarding.
+The crowds don’t hit the mountains until the holidays, so you can expect pretty quiet and powdery runs if you arrive anytime between December 1-20.